-The District's investment in capital assets, net of accumulated depreciation, for governmental activities as of December 31, 2016, was \$34,055,079.
+The District's investment in capital assets, net of accumulated depreciation, for governmental activities as of December 31, 2017, was \$33,077,227.
 See Note 2D for additional information about changes in capital assets during the calendar year and outstanding at the end of the year.
-For the year ended December 31, 2016, prior year financial statements were restated to more accurately report library books and audio visual materials using information from the existing perpetual inventory system.
 The following table provides a summary of capital asset activity: